 The significance of entry and exit points

-Exit points: Setting profit targets and trailing stop-loss orders can help lock in profits as prices move in your favour.
-Trailing stops adjust with the market price, allowing you to capture more gains while protecting against sudden reversals.
+Exit points: Set profit targets in advance and use trailing stops to capture more of a move while protecting against sudden reversals.

 Psychological aspects of trading gold